-Snowflake’s multi-cluster shared data architecture that separates compute and storage layers enables great flexibility and scalability of storage and compute resources.
-This allows users to scale up compute resources when a high volume of data is to be loaded faster or resource intensive queries are to be executed without degrading the compute performance.
-In this blog, we discuss ways to monitor and identify bottlenecks that cause delay in data operations.
+Snowflake’s multi-cluster shared data architecture that separates compute, and storage layers enables great flexibility and scalability of storage and compute resources.
+This allows users to scale up compute resources when a high volume of data is to be loaded faster or resource-intensive queries are to be executed without degrading the compute performance.
+In this blog, we discuss ways to monitor and identify bottlenecks that cause a delay in data operations.

 Long Running Queries

-Queries taking up a longer time to execute than expected affects overall performance causing delays in data operations critical to organizations.
-Long running queries could be due to one or more of the several reasons such as,
+Queries taking up a long time to execute than expected affects overall performance, causing delays in data operations critical to organizations.
+Long-running queries could be due to one or more of the several reasons, such as,

 Inappropriate virtual warehouse size: Choosing an appropriate warehouse size considering the size and complexity of queries is not easy.
 For example, a large data load operation taking up a long time could probably not just be solved by increasing the warehouse size, as a single large file would still use a single thread in a single node in the warehouse.
 The large files must be split into smaller files to make use of the snowflake Multi Cluster feature.

-Complex queries or inaccurate joins that a developer has executed causing eating up of compute resources.
+Complex queries or inaccurate joins that a developer has executed cause the eating up of computing resources.

 System Views and functions

-Query History table in account_usage schema and query history table function in information_schema provides all of the information related to a query.
-Information such as the query text, execution time, warehouse name, database etc can be used to identify long running queries along with the users running them or warehouses used to execute them.
+The query History table in account_usage schema and query history table function in information_schema provides all of the information related to a query.
+Information such as the query text, execution time, warehouse name, database, etc., can be used to identify long-running queries along with the users running them or warehouses used to execute them.

 select * from table(information_schema.query_history()) order by start_time;